CLRX/CLRX-mirror/doc/ClrxAsmRocm.md

 ## Scalar register allocation

-Assembler for ROCm format counts all SGPR registers and add extra registers (FLAT_SCRATCH, XNACK_MASK).
+An assembler for ROCm format counts all SGPR registers and add extra registers (FLAT_SCRATCH, XNACK_MASK).
 Special fields determines what extra SGPR extra has been added.
 The VCC register is included by default.

+## Expression with sections

+An assembler can calculate difference between symbols which present in one of three sections: globaldata (rodata) section, code section and GOT (Global Offset Table) section.
+For example, an expression `.-globaldata1` (if globaldata is defined in global data section) calculates distance between current position and `globaldata1` place.
+An assembler automcatically found section where symbol points to between code, globaldata and GOT.

 ## List of the specific pseudo-operations